Elfrida von Nardroff

 Elfrida von Nardroff (July 3, 1925 – November 11, 2021) was an American game show contestant.
 In 1958, she won $220,500 on the game show Twenty-One, more money than any other contestant on the show.
 Later, it was revealed that there was cheating on the game show and von Nardroff committed perjury in Grand Jury proceedings.

 Early life

 Elfrida von Nardroff was born on July 3, 1925, in Northampton, Massachusetts, to Robert (1895–1966), a physics professor at Columbia University, and Elizabeth von Nardroff.

 She went to the college-preparatory school, Dwight-Englewood School in Englewood, New Jersey.
 She graduated from Duke University, earning an AB degree.
-From 1959 to 1963 she earned an ABD degree in sociology from Columbia University Graduate School.
+From 1959 to 1963 she achieved ABD status in sociology from Columbia University Graduate School.
 She also studied literature at Oxford and Cambridge universities in England.

 Career

 After graduation, from 1951 to 1958, she worked in personnel positions including two years for Northwest Airlines.
 In 1956 she received a call from a talent scout with the company who produced the game show Twenty-One.
 In 1958, she won $220,500 on the show, more money than any other contestant, and ($2,127,191.73) in 2021 dollars.
 She planned to use the money to attend school for a PhD in psychology.

 She appeared on the game show in 1958 and then took a job in the advertising industry from 1963 to 1980.
 She completed her working career retiring from a New York City real estate broker.